 An agent who found any candidates for its new partner may propose the best one among them.
-The probability of this action is proportional to the value of a hereditary trait, activeness a_i , in principle.
+The probability of this action is proportional to the value of a hereditary trait, activeness $a_i$ , in principle.
 Because a number of agents living in the world presented their proposals in the same simulation step, an agent may receive more than one proposals in a single step.
 An agent at marriageable age may accept one proposal presented by the most attractive proposer if it is tolerant enough.
-The tolerance t_i is also a hereditary trait that acts as the probability of acceptance.
-If the agent already has a mutual lover, the probability of the action, either proposal or acceptance, is affected by another hereditary trait, fickleness f_i , that is multiplied with a_i or t_i to calculate the probability of the action.
-An agent whose f_i is zero is faithful enough to keep the relation with the lover until one of them dies or the partner leaves because of unfaithfulness.
+The tolerance $t_i$ is also a hereditary trait that acts as the probability of acceptance.
+If the agent already has a mutual lover, the probability of the action, either proposal or acceptance, is affected by another hereditary trait, fickleness $f_i$ , that is multiplied with $a_i$ or $t_i$ to calculate the probability of the action.
+An agent whose $f_i$ is zero is faithful enough to keep the relation with the lover until one of them dies or the partner leaves because of unfaithfulness.
 In case agent A proposed agent B and A was also proposed by another agent C at same time, if both A and B accepted the proposals then the acceptance by B fails.

-An optional feature to decide the best candidate is abandonment by memorizing a list of the identifiers who rejected a proposal from the agent.
-The agent gives up proposing a candidate whose identifier is in the list.
-The degree of abandonment g_i is also a hereditary trait encoded in the gene of which value acts as the probability to make each element remain in the list.
+An optional feature to decide the best candidate is abandonment by memorizing a list of the identifiers who rejected the proposal from the agent.
+The agent gives up to propose the other agents whose identifiers are in the list.
+The degree of abandonment $g_i$ is also a hereditary trait encoded in the gene of which value acts as the probability to make each element remain in the list.
 This means the agent tends to abandon the attractive agents once the proposal was rejected, when the value is high.